Catholic Charity assistance programs in Fredericksburg, Stafford, and Spotsylvania.

 Some of the programs run at the senior centers in Stafford include free or low cost congregate meals and a wide variety of entertainment, health, exercise, recreational, social, educational, and other activities.
 In addition to these activities, the senior centers in Virginia are a great place to turn to for information and referral to other services and assistance programs that are available throughout the community and parishes.

-Social services and aid is also offered from 12 Cardinal Park Drive, Suite 105, Leesburg, VA 20175, call 703-443-2481.
+Social services and financial aid is also offered from 12 Cardinal Park Drive, Suite 105, Leesburg, VA 20175, call 703-443-2481.
 This location helps people in Loudoun, Clarke, Frederick, Page, Warren, Shenandoah, and Rappahannock County.